AymanHassanDahab/myReads-App/README.md

 ## TL;DR

 To get started developing right away:
+- Get to the correct path (stater) file with `cd "starter"`
 - install all project dependencies with `npm install`
+- install all project dependencies with `npm install react-router-dom`
 - start the development server with `npm start`

 ## What You're Getting